On… the New York State of things – and dinner with Robert Kyncl. - Music Business Worldwide

 I debated (the death of) mono-culture with Justin Kalifowitz, shared a hug with Carianne Marshall… and Kirk Sommer even showed me his lobsters (true story).

-But perhaps the most intriguing moment came when Mark Bevan recommended me shrimp pasta… via the phone of Warner Music Group boss, Robert Kyncl.
+But perhaps the most intriguing moment came when Mark Beaven recommended me shrimp pasta… via the phone of Warner Music Group boss, Robert Kyncl.

-I join Kyncl for dinner at one of his favorite haunts – Central Park institution, Marea – where he occasionally dines with Bevan, one of the most influential songwriter managers in the game.
+I join Kyncl for dinner at one of his favorite haunts – Central Park institution, Marea – where he occasionally dines with Beaven, one of the most influential songwriter managers in the game.

 The duo’s friendship is keenly apparent (“I buy the food, he brings the wine,” grins Kyncl).
 Yet it’s interesting that the Warner exec – one of those, big, bad major label bosses, after all – regularly seeks the counsel of a professional champion of songwriters.